 There is an optional internal FTP facility to upload output to wherever you like on your internet domain.

-For debugging purposes, CumulusUtils generates a cumulusutils.log file.
+For support purposes, CumulusUtils generates a cumulusutils.log file and an FTPlog.txt file.
 In [the unlikely] case of trouble, please send it.